ogbigboss/how-i-got-my-netflix-show-cancelled/pt1/ch5/draft1.md

 By 2022, I worked for 3 separate companies that I could not identify as using audio surveillance after the company I worked for in 2020 where I developed my techniques and felt that I had confirmed they were surveilling me.
 The fourth company was Vouch, and the techniques never worked better in my life than on Tuesday, March 1st, 2022.

-In my most private of moments, with some refernce to the film _Perdita Durango_ and the song Lady Gaga _Poker Face_, the "Gandolfini Germanotta I Hate Your Little Poker Face Move."
+In my most private of moments, I call the main technique, with some reference to the film _Perdita Durango_ and the Lady Gaga song _Poker Face_, the "Gandolfini Germanotta I Hate Your Little Poker Face Move."
 But only in private.

 The "GG move" works thusly: